pythonforfacebook/django-facebook/README.md

 ``@facebook_required`` is a decorator which ensures the user is currently logged in with facebook and has access to the facebook graph.
 It is a replacement for ``@login_required`` if you are not using the facebook authentication backend.

+``@canvas_required`` is a decorater to ensure the view is being loaded with a valid ``signed_request`` via Facebook Canvas.
+If signed_request is not found, the decorator will return a HTTP 400.
+If signed_request is found but the user has not authorised, the decorator will redirect the user to authorise.